 The grant cannot cover your personal salary costs or provide funding for research assistants, PhD students or postdoctoral staff.
 Costs such as bench fees for generic lab support such as wash-up, IT etc, are also not supported.

-Open access publication fees should not be included in the budget as if awarded, awardees will be eligible to seek those through the Charity Open Access Fund (COAF).
+Open access publication fees can be included in the budget; however, applicants should note that if awarded, they will also be eligible to seek publication costs through the COAF) should they not wish to include these in the budget.

-Funds can however, be used be used for laboratory consumables, equipment, animal costs and technical support.
+Funds can be used be used for laboratory consumables, equipment, animal costs and technical support.
 Technical support refers to already available staff/facilities.
 For example, costs relating to access to specialist equipment costs may include a contribution to technician salary, which is permitted.
 In this instance the applicant would need to provide a clear justification within their application.